festvox/speech_tools/doc/estwagon.md

-To some extent the multiplication of the entropy (or variance) by the number of samples in the impurity measure is also way to combat imbalance in tree building.
+To some extent the multiplication of the entropy (or variance) by the number of samples in the impurity measure is also a way to combat imbalance in tree building.